Infineon/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK/README.md

-# Code Examples for the ModusToolbox<sup>TM</sup> PSoC 6 SDK
+# Code Examples for the ModusToolbox™ PSoC<sup>®</sup> 6 SDK

-This file is a placeholder for the upcoming release of code examples for ModusToolbox IDE.
+This file is a placeholder for the upcoming release of code examples for ModusToolbox™ IDE.

 # Table of Contents